RustaceansKenya/driver-development-book/driver_book/src/linker_scripts.md

 A linker script helps organize the memory layout of the object file(s).

 ### Why do we need to write linker script each time, can't we have a default?
+The linker always uses a linker script.
+If you do not supply one yourself, the linker will use a default script that is compiled into the linker executable.

 There is a default script that comes with the linker.
 You can see it using the 'ld --verbose' command.
-But this linker is suited for the pc-host.
+But this link-script is suited for the pc-host.
 So if we are compiling an object file for a different host, we need to define a linker script for the new target.